codio/site/source/docs/ide/tools/guides/real-time.html.md

 One really useful thing you can do is to be writing your markdown and at the same time see the output being rendered in Play mode, the way a student will see it.

-The simplest way to handle things is to  switch Layout mode to Split mode by selecting the 3rd from left button below the Section Title.
+The simplest way to handle things is to  switch Layout mode to Split View mode by selecting the 2nd from left button in the header bar.

 You should now have something like the screenshot below.
 As you enter your Markdown content in the Guide editor, you will see the Preview window updated simultaneously.